 8. Visit the Japanese Covered Bridge

 The Japanese Covered Bridge looks beautiful during the day, but it seems ten times better at night!
 It is situated in the heart of the old Japanese town and is considered a symbol of Hoi An.
 You will find numerous couples taking wedding photographs and little children selling lanterns.
-The bridge is lit up with yellow colour LED lights.
-The lit up bridge coupled with the rustic town around it gives off a romantic vibe.
-This is a great location to visit with your significant other or your family.
+The bridge is lit up with yellow color LED lights.
+The lit-up bridge and the rustic town around it give off a romantic vibe.
+This is a great location to visit with your significant other or family.

 9. Take a Food Tour

 Hoi An offers numerous walking food tours, and if you are a foodie or interested in sampling the local cuisine, you should definitely not miss out on one of these.
-The Hoi, An Food tour group, organises street food tours at night.
+The Hoi, a food tour group, organizes street food tours at night.
 Each tour lasts for about 4 hours.
-You are assigned a local 'friend' who will take you around and show you all the famous street food places and let you sample the local cuisine.
-Join the tour on your first night so you can have an insight into the local food before your stay.10.
-Play Bai Choi
+You are assigned a local 'friend' who will take you around, show you the famous street food places, and let you sample the local cuisine.
+Join the tour on your first night so you can have an insight into the local food before your stay.

 Bai Choi is a traditional game played near the Hoi An Bridge every night.
 At the beginning of the game, you purchase three cards.
-The game masters sing three folk songs and recite lores of the land.
-At the end of each game, there is a name of a card.
-If the three names they recite are the same as your three cards, you are the winner, and you receive a gift.
+The game masters sing three folk songs and recite the lore of the land.
+At the end of each game, there is a card's name.
+If the three names they recite are the same as your three cards, you are the winner and receive a gift.
 It is a great way to interact with the locals and understand the culture and customs of the area.